How to Market Books on Amazon and Elsewhere on a Limited Budget (Book Marketing Basics)

 If your book marketing budget is a little bigger, say $2,000 or $3,000 or more—

-and/or you simply are able to dedicate more money and less time, you ought to zero in on what you really need.
+and/or you are able to dedicate more money and less time, you ought to zero in on what you really need.

 setting up and running an ad campaign with Amazon ads or Facebook ads (you can hire someone on Reedsy to help with this)